elgunshukurov/book-store/README.md

 - View Books and Publishers Available.
 - Remove Books and Publishers.

-Publishers Have Following Access for this online library site:
+Publishers Have Following Access for this online book store site:

 - Create New Account or Register.
 - Add New Books.